New to Telerik UI for BlazorStart a free 30-day trial

 License Key Setup

 The Telerik MCP server requires an active Subscription or trial license and a valid key for authentication.
-You can configure your license key either globally (recommended) on your machine or locally in the env configuration of the .mcp.json file.
+You can configure your license key either globally on your machine (recommended) or locally in the env configuration of the .mcp.json file.

 When you start a new trial, you must update your license key.
-Follow the steps in the License Key Updates section.

 If you have already completed the Installation Guide and configured your license key, skip directly to MCP Clients Configuration.